 Rather than marking small notches on your doorframe to check on your plant’s growth, you can ensure it’s healthy with a regular feeding schedule.
 Plant food provides the right nutrients to maintain the steady growth and overall health of your plant.
-We’ll cover what plant food is, why it’s beneficial for your plants, and how to apply it in a way that will help your plants thrive.
+When you buy houseplants online at Greendigs, we also ship a starter supply of food with your plant so you're set up for success from day 1.
+In this article, we’ll cover what plant food is, why it’s beneficial for your plants, and how to apply it in a way that will help your plants thrive.

 - Potassium: Boosts your plant’s defenses against disease and fluctuating weather conditions